vaitybharati/Stack-Overflow-1-Python-Concatenate/README.md

 # Stack-Overflow-1-Python-Concatenate
-Concetenate two time columns into one using pandas
+Concatenate two time columns into one using pandas